Let Me Be

 Right Place, Right Time

 Harry was a man of a million stories, each better than the last.
-Former manager of The Meters, learned harp from Charlie Musselwhite and Sunnyland Slim, and I could go on and on.
+Former manager of The Meters, learned harp from Charlie Musselwhite and Sunnyland Slim, and on and on.
 But Harry’s a story for another day.
 As is Van Vliet – I still have the rapidograph set he bought me in some art store somewhere between Atlanta and Birmingham.

-On the way home way past 2am, Harry asks “will you be really disappointed if we don’t bum around the city today?
+On the way home well past 2am, Harry asks “will you be really disappointed if we don’t bum around the city today?
 Aaron asked if I’d come lay some harp tracks down on their album.”
 Disappointed?
 Not.
 Driving across the Pontchartrain late morning full of excitement and possibilities, sun glittering on the water ’til we finally drove into Studio in the Country in Bogalusa.
 It would be a day and night that imprinted deeply.
 The musical process with all players in the same room.
 No overdubs that day.
 Jack Nitzsche, manic beyond description, behind the board.
 Channeling mentor Phil Spector.
 Jack, brilliant, yet frequent-crazy-town-resident, orchestrator of Ike & Tina’s “River Deep, Mountain High.”
 That day there were moments I wept with emotion.
 Laughed so hard I snorted.
 Felt my heart beat faster at magic as it happened.
 I couldn’t stop staring at Aaron’s birthmark.
-I tried, I really did.
+I tried not to, I really did.

 A revered right-place, right-time memory.
 Magically up-close, immersive, and personal.
 “Life’s been good to me so far.”